frodi-karlsson/mini-md/README.md

 # mini-md

-A middleware for express that can serve your markdown files as HTML.
-It's by no means a polished product, but it's a fun little project that I've been working on.
+A view engine / template engine for express that can serve your markdown files as HTML.

 ## The Package